 This enormous site is 122 kilometres long and is the largest sand island in the world.
 But despite being formed of sand, it manages to support some majestic sections of rainforest, along with other rugged forests to explore.
 Coupled with the sand dunes, the freshwater lakes, coloured cliffs, and the blue coastline, K’gari is a natural playground.

-It’s easy to spend a few days on the island, driving the sandy trails, swimming at the beaches, or joining some of the cultural tours.
+There’s no shortage of things to do on K’Gari and it’s easy to spend a few days on the island, driving the sandy trails, swimming at the beaches, or joining some of the cultural tours.
 There are a few accommodation options, and it’s also a popular location for camping.

 Lord Howe Island Group